Domingo Alaba Obende

-Dr. Domingo Alaba John Obende (born 5 December 1954) is a businessman, a graduate of Yaba Trade Centre, University of Benin and University of East London Business School, holder of Bsc Public Admin, MBA Public Service and was elected Senator for Edo North Senatorial District, in Edo State, Nigeria, in the 9 April 2011 elections.
-He ran on the Action Congress of Nigeria platform now All Progressives Congress (APC) platform.
-He was a member of the 7th Senate (2011-2015).
+Domingo Alaba John Obende (born 5 December 1954) is a Nigerian businessman and politician who served as the senator representing the Edo North Senatorial District of Edo State in the 7th Nigerian senate from 2011 to 2015.
+He is a member of the Action Congress of Nigeria (ACN), now the All Progressives Congress (APC).
+He is a graduate of Yaba Trade Centre, University of Benin and University of East London Business School, holding a BSc in Public Administration and an MBA in Public Service.

 Background

 Domingo Alaba Obende was born in Igarra in the Akoko-Edo Local Government Area of Edo State, Nigeria on 5 December 1954.
 He obtained a Bachelor of Public Administration degree from the University of Benin, MBA in Public Services from the UEL Business School, University of East London in the United Kingdom.

-Official positions include an appointment as Justice of the peace by the Edo state government, Chairman of the Nigeria-Serbia Chamber of Commerce and President of the Institute of Corporate Affairs Management Nigeria.
+Official positions include an appointment as Justice of the peace by the Edo state government, chairman of the Nigeria-Serbia Chamber of Commerce and President of the Institute of Corporate Affairs Management Nigeria.
 Obende was appointed chairman of the Board of Directors of the Edo State Urban Water Board, and became Executive Chairman of a number of companies in Nigeria and the United Kingdom.